wormholer/KAP-manual/en/config/basic_settings.en.md

 To disable, set `kylin.job.notification-enabled` back to `false`.

 Administrator will get notifications for all jobs.
 Modeler and Analyst need entering email address into the `Notification List` at the first page of Cube wizard, and then will get notifications for that Cube.

+###Notes for KAP Warm Start after Config Parameters Modified

+The parameters defined in kylin.properties (global) will be loaded by default when KAP is started.
+Once being modified, they will not take effect until KAP is restarted.

+For the parameters of Hive and MapReduce, when the modifications are defined in kylin_hive_conf.xml, kylin_job_conf.xml and kylin_job_conf_inmem.xml, KAP needs not to be restarted, but the build Job shall be resubmitted.
+Each time the build Job is submitted to Yarn, the modified parameters will be read in real time.
+Please note that the configuration items will override the default parameters (such as hive-stie.xm and mapred-site.xml) in Hadoop cluster and can also be overwritten by Project and Cube configuration overriding.